-Today we are explaining the importance of how to start your day the right way with a good hearty breakfast!
+Today I’d like to explain the importance of starting your day the right way with a good hearty breakfast!
 We’ve all heard that breakfast is the most important meal of the day; but why?

 What we eat first thing determines how our neurotransmitters, or brain chemicals, work for the rest of the day.